-Unlike domestic double glazed windows, your motorhomes window are not vacuum sealed instead the double panes of acrylic plastic with are fitted with a breathable plug on the inner pane.
+Unlike domestic double glazed windows, your motorhome windows are not vacuum sealed.
+Instead the double panes of acrylic plastic are fitted with a breathable plug on the inner pane.

 It is possible, in weather where extremes in temperatures occur between night and day, that customer will notice condensation between the panes.
 The same phenomenon may also occur when washing your vehicle on a hot day.